flintlib/flint/doc/source/ca.rst

 Field structure operations
 -------------------------------------------------------------------------------

+.. function:: void ca_merge_fields(ca_t resx, ca_t resy, const ca_t x, const ca_t y, ca_ctx_t ctx)

+    Sets *resx* and *resy* to copies of *x* and *y* coerced to a common field.
+    Both *x* and *y* must be field elements (not special values).

+    In the present implementation, this simply merges the lists of generators, avoiding duplication.
+In the future, it will be able to eliminate generators satisfying algebraic relations.

 .. function:: void ca_condense_field(ca_t res, ca_ctx_t ctx)

-    Attempts to demote the value of *res* to a trivial subfield of its current field.
+    Attempts to demote the value of *res* to a trivial subfield of its current field by removing unused generators.
 In particular, this demotes any obviously rational value to the trivial field `\mathbb{Q}`.

     This function is applied automatically in most operations (arithmetic operations, etc.).